How Long Does Laser Eye Surgery Last?

 Laser eye surgery is an investment, so it’s normal to want a healthy return.
 For many years after laser eye surgery, you can enjoy the freedom of not wearing glasses or contacts and save money that you would have spent on them.

-One of the most common questions is, “How long does laser eye surgery last?”
 The results of laser eye surgery don’t wear off.
-On the first day, you will notice a substantial change in your eyesight, and after three months, your vision will have completely stabilised.
+On the first day you will notice a substantial change in your eyesight and after three months, your vision will have completely stabilised.
 After this time, you shouldn’t experience any change in your eyesight for many years.
-How long does LASIK last?
-The effects are typically long-lasting, though the natural ageing process may eventually necessitate glasses or another laser treatment.

-Does laser eye surgery last forever ?
-The stability of laser eye surgery results can vary depending on individual factors.
-While many people enjoy long-term vision correction, the effects of ageing may mean you require glasses or another laser treatment later in life.
-This is less likely in younger people and those with lower levels of near-sightedness.
+The effects of ageing may mean you require glasses or another laser treatment, but this is less likely in younger people and those with lower levels of near-sightedness.

 Peace of Mind